hooraintahir1/Barbie-Fashion-Tycoon/README.md

 ## High-Level Diagram
 ![High-Level Diagram](https://github.com/hooraintahir1/Barbie-Fashion-Tycoon/blob/main/Project.drawio.svg)

-## Core Ideas
+## Core Features
-1) Players use Barbie’s creativity to design unique outfits by choosing styles, names, and trend scores, which are added to the boutique's inventory.
-2) Players select and present outfits in fashion shows to gain fame, and boost Barbie's designer level, helping expand the boutique’s success.
-3) The game uses a menu-driven or GUI interface to guide players through designing, and showcasing fashion in a cycle that simulates real-world fashion business dynamics.
+You start with a fixed amount of money and a list of fashionable outfits to choose from.
+Select outfits by name, purchase them, and store them in your inventory.
+Enter fashion shows to display your outfits—more expensive outfits earn more points and money.
+As you gain fame and funds, you unlock new levels with premium fashion collections.